This article has links to products and services we love, which we may make commission from.

 Vic’s on the River

-Romantic ambience inside a 19th century warehouse.
+Romantic ambiance inside a 19th-century warehouse.

 The restaurant is upstairs, while a coffee bar is downstairs.

 This fine dining option features classic southern cooking that includes a southern bbq meatloaf.

 Great views of the Talmadge Bridge and access to the Savannah Belle Ferry.